Vets-Who-Code/vets-who-code-app/src/data/mdx-pages/terms-of-service.md

 #### Basic terms

-These Terms of Service for MaxCoach Online Course Educational Center constitute a binding contract between you (“Member” or “Customer” or “You”) and ThemeMove company, a corporation registered in California, USA (“Company”), regarding the terms under which the Company will provide You with access to online courses (or parts thereof) purchased by You.
+These Terms of Service for #VetsWhoCode Online Course Educational Center constitute a binding contract between you (“Member” or “Customer” or “You”) and ThemeMove company, a corporation registered in California, USA (“Company”), regarding the terms under which the Company will provide You with access to online courses (or parts thereof) purchased by You.

 #### Rights & restrictions